 This beautiful square is the only one in Savannah that still has all of the original structures surrounding it still intact.
 The most haunted house in Savannah, 432 Abercorn Street (mentioned further above), sits facing Taylor Square.

 The square itself is allegedly the site of a massive unmarked slave burial ground.
 Visitors to the square often report feeling uneasy and say the air feels “heavy” there.

-It’s estimated there are thousands of bodies buried in the area in and around Calhoun Square.
 That was further confirmed in 2004 when city workers uncovered a skull and various bones along the SE corner of the square.

 BONUS SPOT: Bonaventure Cemetery